Elevate public services: How will you change public contracting to radically improve goods, works or services?

 France – European Metropolis of Lille

-Lille will increase the share of small and medium businesses as suppliers and ensure purchases are more environmentally sustainable and inclusive.
-To achieve this goal, they will implement an open purchasing strategy.
-This project will be implemented in collaboration with the Municipalities of Lille, the Association for a Solidarity Economy, Regional Chamber of Social and Solidarity Economy, the Regional Union for Integration through Economic Activity, Employment Center, the Northern Management Center, the Chamber of Commerce and Industry, and the Chamber of Trades and Crafts.
+Lille aims to increase the share of small and medium businesses as suppliers and ensure purchases are more environmentally sustainable and inclusive.
+To achieve this goal, the metropolitan government is implementing an open purchasing strategy.
+This project is being implemented in collaboration with the Municipalities of Lille, the Association for a Solidarity Economy, Regional Chamber of Social and Solidarity Economy, the Regional Union for Integration through Economic Activity, Employment Center, the Northern Management Center, the Chamber of Commerce and Industry, and the Chamber of Trades and Crafts.

 India – CivicDataLab

-CivicDataLab will support a more equitable distribution of public goods, services, and works procured for flood relief in the State of Assam.
-It will build data-driven tools that will enable public officials to make smarter, data-informed decisions about public spending.
-This project will be implemented in collaboration with members of the Government of Assam, including the Finance Department.
+CivicDataLab is supporting a more equitable distribution of public goods, services, and works procured for flood relief in the State of Assam.
+It is building data-driven tools that will enable public officials to make smarter, data-informed decisions about public spending.
+This project is being implemented in collaboration with members of the Government of Assam, including the Finance Department.

 “We are so excited to be a part of the LIFT-7 and are looking forward to doing impactful work using collaborative design practices and international experiences!”

 The City of Mexico’s Digital Agency for Public Innovation and Ministry of Administration and Finance aims to expand opportunities for businesses run by female entrepreneurs, micro, small and medium enterprises (MSMEs) and/or cooperatives.
 They are working to digitize and open up direct and lower-cost procedures, increasing access to opportunities to work with the city government.
 This project is being implemented in collaboration with the Ministry of Labor and Employment Promotion and, Abdul Latif Jameel Poverty Action Lab, Social Glass, Inc. and the Ministry of Economic Development.